siddhikarawade/MediLife/README.md

----
+ḷ̥---
-MediLife - Electronic Health Record (EHR) System
+🩺 MediLife - Electronic Health Record (EHR) System
 ---

  Medi-Life Platform is a comprehensive digital record of a patient's medical history and health